Home > Management > Lean > Lean: optimize to perform

 Lean as a culture of continuous improvement

-For successful implementation, it is therefore essential:
+For successful implementation, it is essential to :

-Supporting change to sustain the lean approach
+Supporting change to perpetuate the lean approach

-– no know-how = we are in anxiety;
+- no know-how = anxiety;

-– no resources = we are frustrated;
+- no resources = frustration;

 - no action plans = false starts.